abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 	>**Note:** If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-1. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.
+1. Remain logged into the LON-CL1 with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Set up Microsoft 365 User Accounts